wjch/crate/docs/general/information-schema.rst

     +-------------------+--------------------------------+-----+--------------------------+
     SELECT 19 rows in set (... sec)

-You can even query this tables' own columns (attention: this might lead to infinite recursion of your mind, beware!)::
+You can even query this tables own columns (attention: this might lead to infinite recursion of your mind, beware!)::

     cr> select column_name, data_type, ordinal_position